charlieroberts/gibber.lib/README.md

 gibber.lib
 ==========

 This library provides the graphics and audio capabilities of Gibber without the code editing environment.
-It uses CommonJS + Browserify.

-I haven't done a lot of the housekeeping yet, but if you want to build from source:

-1. ```cd``` into the scripts directory
+## Installation (for development)

+You can simply download the repo and skip straight to usage if you don't need to modify the library.
+If you want to modify gibber.lib, here's how to build it:

-2. If you don't have browserify installed, ```npm install -g browserify```
+1. If you don't have it, install npm (the node.js package manager) from http://npmjs.org
-3. ```npm install --save zepto-browserify```
-4. ```browserify main.js -o ../build/gibber.lib.js```

-I'll get a Grunt script going soon for all this.
+2. Inside the top level of the repo, run `npm install` in the terminal.
+3. Run `gulp`.

 The build outputs a single file, gibber.lib.js (also included in the repo).
+This file is minified to 188 KB in size.

+## Usage
-Here's an example
-HTML file that plays a simple drum beat, bass line, and random melody.
+Here's an example HTML file that plays a simple drum beat, bass line, and random melody.
+It's included in the repo.

 ```html
 <html>